Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 • South Africa

-Rhinos are herbivores that primarily eat leafy material.
-Their diet is mainly comprised of leaves, buds, shoots, grass, and bushes.
+Rhinos are herbivores, which means they primarily eat plants.
+Their diet mainly consists of grasses, leaves, branches, and fruits.

 Related article: What rhinos eat in the wild.
 Diet & eating habits.